mongodb/docs-app-services/docs-release-notes.md

+# November 3, 2023

+## Triggers

+- Database Triggers
+  - Note that document preimages are supported on sharded clusters running 5.3 or later.
+  - Add documentation for new database trigger options to target clusters or DBs, in addition to related changes.

+## Secure Your App

+- Use a VPC Private Endpoint: New "Change Access Restrictions" section with details about how to open access to requests from outside your PrivateLink connection.

+## Reference

+- App Configuration Files/Triggers: Update Database Triggers reference information with details about new valid operations.
+- App Services Admin API: New "Toggle Non-VPC Requests" endpoint to allow or restrict non-VPC requests.
+- App Services CLI:
+  - New generated API reference documentation for App Services CLI.
+Replaces the deprecated Realm CLI.
+  - New "CLI Profiles" section with information about adding and using profiles.
+- Service Limitations
+  - New "Connection Pooling" section with details about what determines connection pool size.
+  - Remove the Device Sync Rules limitation that no longer applies.
+- Realm CLI: Move the reference down in the navigation menu, and note that it is deprecated.

+## Other

+- Change references and commands from Realm CLI to the new App Services CLI throughout the documentation.

 # October 20, 2023

 ## Define a Data Model

 - Schemas/Schema Types: Document Device Sync support for geospatial data, including GeoJSON Points and querying.

 ## Reference

 - App Services Admin API
   - Add adminListServices endpoint and update response objects for several endpoints.
-  - Add ``maximum_throughput`` to Create Trigger and Get a Trigger.
+  - Add `maximum_throughput` to Create Trigger and Get a Trigger.

 # October 13, 2023

 ## Triggers

 - Landing Page: Add note about increased maximum throughput for M10+ clusters.
 - Database Triggers
   - Add configuration information about increased maximum throughput.
   - Add note about disabling Event Ordering to enable maximum throughput.

 ## Internal